 Never before has client retention been so important.

 2. Daily Sales Huddle

 The daily Sales Huddle is a very simple yet effective meeting technique lasting between 10 & 15 Minutes that every sales manager can use.
 This should take place via Microsoft Teams or Google Hangouts between 0800 & 0830 but must be consistent.

-The purpose of the Huddle is to quickly focus your team on the sales productivity and sales activities for the day ahead.
+The purpose of the Huddle is to quickly focus each sales rep on the sales productivity and sales activities for the day ahead.
 The meetings allow sales management to identify what areas and people need their support and get an understanding of what’s working and what’s not.

 The meeting content should be based on what we do for Inside Sales Teams which is based on the Kanban process.
 Kanban is the Productivity Management system we use for Sales.

 The meeting should be a Stand Up (that obviously won’t work online, but hopefully you understand the concept) and can be led by anyone with access to whatever Productivity system you are using.

 The meeting is simply a review of what’s working, what’s not, and what can we improve.
 Any problems that arise should be “parked” till after the meeting so you don’t distract the whole team.
 You can then follow up with each sales rep individually that has flagged a problem or needs support.

 It’s important to start every day positively and productively and the Sales Huddle is a great tool for this.

 Numerous studies show that Sales Teams who use Sales Playbooks perform at a higher level than those that don’t.
 Whether you a re a SaaS business looking to build a sales funnel or an Enterprise company looking to create a common sales methodology across the organisation playbooks a simply a must have.